Nathalie Dijkman, Co-founder and CEO, SEMA

 It is unclear how Uganda is doing in its local public service delivery, whilst the poorest in Uganda rely the most on the police.
 Through collecting feedback and data, it will be possible to identify where and how corruption happens, down to the police officer, procedure, and office involved.
 Crucially, it will be possible to identify offices with the highest reporting rates of corruption.

-Through gathering hyper-local, specific data on where and how corruption happens, it is possible to contribute to prevention of corruption or resolution of pressing justice to take place.
+Through gathering hyper-local, specific data on where and how corruption happens, it is possible to contribute to the prevention of corruption or the resolution of pressing justice to take place.

 What difference could this project make?

-#2 Reduce corruption by at least 12% in ten different Ugandan public offices between March 2019 and March 2020.
+#2 Reduce corruption by at least 12% in two different Ugandan public offices before 15 May.

-#3 Increase citizen satisfaction of public services by at least 25% in at least 10 offices between March 2019 and March 2020.
+#3 Increase citizen satisfaction of public services by at least 10% in two different Ugandan public offices before 15 May.

 About Nathalie and Connor

 Nathalie Dijkman is co-founder and CEO of SEMA.
-She has until recently worked as the East Africa Programme Coordinator for the Hague Institute for Innovation of Law on justice entrepreneurship, and has years of experience working with public sector innovation in the East Africa.
-She is a graduated criminologist with an MSc Human Rights from the London School of Economics and Political Science, and is currently also involved in setting up the Amsterdam Law Hub (a hub for entrepreneurs working on justice issues).
+She has until recently worked as the East Africa Programme Coordinator for The Hague Institute for Innovation of Law on justice entrepreneurship and has years of experience working with public sector innovation in East Africa.
+She is a graduated criminologist with an MSc Human Rights from the London School of Economics and Political Science and is currently also involved in setting up the Amsterdam Law Hub (a hub for entrepreneurs working on justice issues).

 Connor Sattely is co-founder and CTO of SEMA.
 He has years of experience creating innovative technology to amplify citizen voices, and previously co-founded and run a government transparency platform called Gov Faces in Europe.
 He currently also works as a Business Development Manager at the Hague Institute for Innovation of Law where supports start-ups in the field of justice.
 He is a graduated journalist with an MA International Affairs from the Graduate Institute for International and Development Studies, Geneva.